microsoft/fast/packages/tooling/fast-tooling/src/message-system/message-system.spec.md

 }
 ```

-And if you wanted to navigate to the `disabled` property, you would do:
+To navigate to the `disabled` property:

 ```js
 {